Friday 14 March 1941

 German S-boats have been active recently off the English coast.
 Today, they attack local Convoy FS 35, but destroyers HMS Vanessa and Holderness fight them off.

-The Luftwaffe bombs ands sinks 1802 ton British freighter Stanleigh in the Mersey near the Bar Light Vessel.
+The Luftwaffe bombs and sinks 1802-ton British freighter Stanleigh in the Mersey near the Bar Light Vessel.
 There are 17 deaths.

 The Luftwaffe bombs and sinks British drifter Peaceful Star in the Irish Sea southeast of Rockabill, County Dublin.
 Everyone survives.

 The Luftwaffe attack on Liverpool damages several British ships: 179-ton tug Minegarth, 7006-ton freighter Scottish Chief, and 5691-ton freighter Empire Simba.

 The Luftwaffe bombs and damages 4265-ton Norwegian freighter Tyr in the Humber near the Humber Light Vessel.
 The ship has to be towed to Immingham.

 The Luftwaffe bombs Royal Navy minesweeper HMS Franklin in the North Sea.
 Four near misses damage it.

 The RAF (Handley Page bomber) bombs and sinks 2365-ton Finnish freighter Wirma, recently renamed Rainer, off the German North Sea Coast.
 Its location is northeast of Norderney Island, between Cuxhaven and Emden.
 All 23 aboard survive, rescued by Swedish freighter Arete.
 Because of the ship's different names and other factors, this sinking tends to get cited separately as two (or more) sinkings.
 It had left Emden bound for Stockholm.